 Although these are not the primary reasons women choose abortion, the following statements reflect concerns that play a role in influencing women to terminate their pregnancies:

-Combined with those reasons previously cited, these secondary concerns often convince women that abortion — though a difficult and painful choice — they feel abortion is the best decision for them at this time in their lives.
+Combined with those reasons previously cited, these secondary concerns often convince women that abortion to feel that abortion — though a difficult and painful choice — is the best decision for them at this time in their lives.

 Risk factors for long-term adverse psychological sequelae post-abortion